Seasonal Visitors and Residents Mean More Danger on the Water

 “Boating around Southwest Florida can be a great time to share with family and friends,” attorney Noone says.
 Each boat operator should do everything they can to be a responsible boater – take a safe boating course, don’t operate a boat if you’re under the influence of alcohol or drugs, and always make sure to have enough life jackets on board.”

-For more information about being represented by Goldberg Noone, LLC, call 239-461-5508 or just complete this simple form and we’ll contact you immediately.
+For more information about being represented by Goldberg Noone Abraham, call 239-461-5508 or just complete this simple form and we’ll contact you immediately.

 For a complete version of the Florida Fish & Wildlife Commission 2017 boating accident report, click here.